ShubhojitBhattacharjee/email-send-receive/README.md

     5. Open the email
     6. Verify the subject, body and attachment name

-    Notes
+Solutions:

-        1. Account details should be configurable in params.
+        1. Account details is configured in protractor.conf.js file under the project root folder.
-        2. Improve the existing code base to the best of your knowledge and expertise.
-		3. Don't include packages and additional auto generated files like node_modules.
-		4. The test should be passing
+	2. This is a Protractor-TypeScript framework
+	3. npm package manager is used to download Protractor and other related dependencies

 Instructions to Run